TRON-Bioinformatics/neofox/docs/source/03_01_input_data.md

 ## General information

-NeoFox requires two input files: a file with neoantigen candidates derived from point mutations and a file with patient data.
+NeoFox requires two input files: a file with neoantigen candidates and a file with patient data.
 The file with neoantigen candidates can be provided either in tabular format or in JSON format and this file may contain additional user-specific input that will be kept during the annotation process.
-The patient file is required in tabular format.
+The patient file requires a tabular format.

 ## File with neoantigen candidates